dotnet/AspNetCore.Docs/aspnetcore/migration/webapi.md

 1. Open *Properties\launchSettings.json*.
 1. Change `launchUrl` properties from `weatherforcast` to `productscore`.

-## Add an ASP.NET 4.x Web API controller and model to migrate to ASP.NET Core
+## Add an ASP.NET 4.x Web API controller and model to migrate

-Add the example model class:
+Add the example model class

 1. In *Solution Explorer*, right-click the project.
 Select Add > New Folder.
 Name the folder `Models`.
 1. Right-click the *Models* folder.
 Select Add > Class.
 Name the class `Product` and select *Add*.